dje-dev/Ceres/README.md

 in other branches of the tree (i.e. are transpositions) thereby taking further advantage of the substantial information captured in the full memory-resident search tree.

-* An "uncertainty scaling" technique slightly incentivizes exploration at nodes with high uncertainty (historical variability of backed-up node evaluations), in the spirit of the UCB algorithm's optimism (more variability might signal more potential upside, and/or indicates that the marginal information gain of further visits is higher).
+* An "uncertainty boosting" technique slightly incentivizes exploration at nodes with high uncertainty (historical variability of backed-up node evaluationss), in the spirit of the UCB algorithm's optimism (more variability might signal more potential upside, and/or indicates that the marginal information gain of further visits is higher).